JasonLocklin/Dissertation/VWM/Results.md

 effectively only one dependent variable and the choice of which probability to use for analysis is arbitrary.
 For convenience,
 $P_{T}$ is used here as the dependant variable.
-As can be seen in figure \ref{fig_VWM_1Target}, the two healthy groups perform nearly perfectly by this metric.
+As can be seen in Figure \ref{fig_VWM_1Target}, the two healthy groups perform nearly perfectly by this metric.
 A one-way ANOVA containing all three group means was significant ($F(2) = 38$, $\text{p} < 0.001$).
-Tukey HSD tests were performed to compare the means, and the two healthy groups, who appear to have been performing at ceiling, are not shown to be different ($\overline{M}_{\text{diff}}  = 0.02$, $\text{p} = 0.56$).
+Tukey's HSD tests were performed to compare the means, and the two healthy groups, who appear to have been performing at ceiling, did not differ on this metric ($\overline{M}_{\text{diff}}  = 0.02$, $\text{p} = 0.56$).
-However, the patients performed significantly poorer than both young adults and older controls ($\overline{M}_{\text{diff}}
+However, the patients performed significantly worse than both young adults and older controls ($\overline{M}_{\text{diff}}
 = 0.17$, $\text{p} < 0.001$, and, $\overline{M}_{\text{diff}} =
 0.19$, $\text{p} < 0.001$, respectively).